Here's How Relationship Fights Change Once You Move In Together, Experts Say

 1. The stakes are higher.

 Fighting while cohabiting can feel more intense than it did when you lived separately.
 Winter explains that one of the reasons for this is because, by enmeshing your lives this way, you’ve raised the stakes in general.
 “Living together is an elevated level of partnership.
 The requirements for participation are greater, as is the level of personal responsibility for emotional harm,” Winter tells Elite Daily.

 When you live together, it's also not uncommon to fight more frequently over little things that, in the past, you probably would have overlooked, says Winter.
 The reason you may find yourself bickering more now, at least while you get used to living together, comes down to one thing: Being in each other's space.
 “The close proximity to each other can augment irritation and incite arguments over nonsensical issues,” Winter warns.

 3. You can't just avoid arguments anymore.

-4. How you fight has even greater impact on the relationship.
+4. How you fight has an even greater impact on the relationship.

-One thing Winter says is important to learn quickly is the impact that your words now have on your live-in partner, because when you live together they just have more weight — as do you your behaviors.
+One thing Winter says is important to learn quickly is the impact that your words now have on your live-in partner, because when you live together, your words just have more weight — as do you your behaviors.
 “Therefore, an unthoughtful comment or insensitive action will be far more hurtful than if you were dating on a casual basis,” she warns.

 5. You’ll need to learn new ways to resolve your disagreements.